ZhangShimin1/NEAT/recipes/ASR/README.md

 ## 🔨 Usage

-Set the HOME_DIR in recipes/ASR/egs2/TEMPLATE/asr1/asr.sh to the path to acouspike source code.
+Set the HOME_DIR in recipes/ASR/egs2/TEMPLATE/asr1/asr.sh to the absolute path to acouspike source code.

 Configure the path of AISHELL dataset in `egs2/aishell/asr1/db.sh`.